Does weak quasi-o-minimality behave better than weak o-minimality?: Preliminaries

 \subsection{Linear orders}

-Terminology concerning linear orders is fairly standard.
-Let $(X,<)$ be a linear order and $D\subseteq X$.
-The subset $D$ is {\em convex} if $a,b\in D$ and $a<c<b$ imply $c\in D$; $D$ is an {\em initial part} if it is a downward-closed convex set, i.e.\ $a\in D$ and $b<a$ imply $b\in D$. {\em Final parts} are defined dually.
-We will say that {\em $D\subseteq X$ splits $X$ into finitely many components}, or that {\em $D$ has finitely many convex components}, if $D$ is a union of finitely many convex sets.
-Furthermore, if $Y\subseteq X$, we will say that $D$ is {\em (relatively) convex on $Y$}, if $D\cap Y$ is convex in $(Y,<)$.
-The notions of being {\em (relatively) initial on $Y$} and {\em having finitely many (relatively) convex components on $Y$} are defined similarly.
-Clearly, the property ``having finitely many components (on $Y$)" is closed under Boolean combinations.
-An equivalence relation $E$ on $X$ is {\em convex} if all $E$-classes are convex; if $E$ is a convex equivalence relation on $X$, then the quotient set $X/E$ is naturally linearly ordered.
-All the previous definitions should be read as {\em with respect to $<$}.
-Although we will often change the order that we refer to, if its meaning is clear from the context we will omit stressing it.
+Let $(X,<)$ be a linear order.
+For a subset $D\subseteq X$ we use the following terminology: \begin{itemize} \item[--] $D$ is {\em convex} if $a,b\in D$ and $a<c<b$ imply $c\in D$; \item[--] $D$ is an {\em initial part} if it is a downward-closed set, i.e.\ $a\in D$ and $b<a$ imply $b\in D$. {\em Final parts} are defined dually; \item[--] A subset $C\subseteq D$ is a {\it convex component} (or just a {\em component}) of $D$ if $C$ is a maximal subset of $D$ among those which are convex in $X$; \item[--] If $Y\subseteq X$, we will say that $D$ is {\em (relatively) convex on $Y$}, if $D\cap Y$ is convex in $(Y,<)$.
+The notions $D$ is {\it (relatively) initial on $Y$} and {\em $C\subseteq D$ is a relative convex component of $D$ in $Y$} are defined similarly. \end{itemize} For every subset $D\subseteq X$ the set of all convex components of $D$ forms a partition of $D$, so the meaning of ``$D$ has finitely many components" is clear.
+We will say that {\it $D$ has finitely many components on $Y\subseteq X$} if $D\cap Y$ has finitely many components in $(Y,<)$.
+The property ``having finitely many components (on $Y$)" is clearly closed under Boolean combinations.